microsoft/AzureTRE/docs/concepts.md

 ## Workspace

-A **Workspace** is a set of resources on a network with inbound traffic, restricted to authorised users, and outbound access restricted to defined network locations.
+A **workspace** is a set of resources on a network with inbound traffic, restricted to authorised users, and outbound access restricted to defined network locations.
 The workspace is a security boundary and there should be zero transfer of data out from the workspace unless explicitly configured.
 Data transfer is not restricted within a workspace.

 The workspace itself contains only the bare essentials to provide this functionality, such as firewalls, storage etc.